gman999/doc/openbsd/soekris-4801-openbsd.md

 	/dev/wd0e on /home type ffs (local, nodev, nosuid) /dev/wd0d on /usr type ffs (local, nodev) tmpfs on /tmp type tmpfs (local, nodev, noexec, nosuid)

+###syspatch(8) for a Secure System###

+As noted above, [syspatch(8)](https://man.openbsd.org/syspatch) was introduced in OpenBSD 6.1 -stable for applying binary patches to a system.

+While removing some install sets such as x11 will cause the system to bark since certain parts are unavailable for syspatch(8) to apply patches to, the tool is still of utility.

+There's a major caveat to making the /tmp mount only 10M: syspatch(8) requires more space.

+To temporarily work around it, edit /etc/fstab to make it 50M in size.

+Even with that size, syspatch(8) will note that the file system is full after one, two or three patches are applied.
+But the /tmp files will clear out once syspatch(8) stops running.

+Once it stops, run again and keep running until all the patches apply.
+When it's done, change the /tmp back to 10M in size, and reboot.

 ###Finally###